Natedude/Tracker_CoreData/Tracker_CoreData/readme.md

-# Grade if it runs
+# Didn't get it working in time
+I'll turn it in before the exam.
+Thanks